 As part of this work, the team has contributed to the migration from DCAT-AP 2 to DCAT-AP 3.
 Implementation of the migration in GeoNetwork already started.

-BE-Flanders team has extensively contributed to the sharing of views and agreement of the HVD tagging (geospatial) good practice candidate, establishing active synergies of the previously mentioned working group (mainly during sprints 3 and 4) with the ISO & GeoDCAT-AP pilot.
+BE-Flanders team has extensively contributed to the sharing of views and agreement of the HVD geospatial tagging good practice candidate, establishing active synergies of the previously mentioned working group (mainly during sprints 3 and 4) with the ISO & GeoDCAT-AP pilot.

 Issues identified